Azure IoT Edge User Manual¶

 1. Environment Preparations¶

-You need to prepare the following items before start (as for how to get the IG902 software version, contact the customer services):
+You need to prepare the following items before start (as for how to get the IG902 software version, please visit the Resource.):

 - Azure IoT account